 This master’s degree is an interdisciplinary graduate program providing a balanced education related to energy and environmental management.

-A combined offering through the Haskayne School of Business, Schulich School of Engineering and the Faculties of Law and Environmental Design, it is a singular and innovative program designed for professionals and students seeking a comprehensive education in sustainable energy.
+A combined offering through the School of Public Policy, Haskayne School of Business, Schulich School of Engineering, School of Architecture, Planning and Landscape, and the Faculty of Law, it is a singular and innovative program designed for professionals and students seeking a comprehensive education in sustainable energy.

 The curriculum is delivered by recognized experts, leading academics, and professionals from the associated faculties who work together to ensure the courses are relevant to today’s energy sector.

 Our alumni can be found in a variety of roles within oil and gas, renewable energy, government organizations, and environmental consultation.

 - Courses: Topics include renewable energy, water pollution, air pollution, environmental law, planning and energy economics and more.

 - Research Project: Students complete an interdisciplinary project as a part of the course work.

 - Additional Requirements: Students will have the opportunity to participate in seminars, upgrade workshops, and field trips.

 Renewable/non-renewable energy, regulation, government relations, financial analysis, environmental/social and LEED consulting, urban planning, sustainable design, environmental management, GHG reduction, reclamation of contaminated sites, clean air/water tech, aboriginal and stakeholder engagement.

 A course-based master’s degree in sustainable energy development is usually considered a final degree.